VertigoDex/vertigo-docs/sdk/claim-royalty-fees.md

 **For `claimFees()`:**
 * **poolAddress** - The public key of the pool to claim fees from
+* **destinationAccount** - (Optional) The token account to receive claimed fees.
+If not provided, the fees are sent to your wallet's associated token account for the pool's quote token
 * **options** - (Optional) Transaction options:
   * **priorityFee** - Priority fee: "auto" for automatic calculation, or a specific number in micro-lamports
   * **commitment** - Transaction confirmation level (default: "confirmed")